 Yes.
 You can order with 110V (default for US and Canada) or select 220V for other markets.
 International shipping in available and the shipping charge will be displayed during checkout.

 The Ratio Eight uses a magnet in the carafe to detect if it is safe to deliver hot water.
 Other coffee makers use a mechanical button that the carafe pushes against to turn the machine on.
 The trouble with these mechanical buttons is they tend to wear out over time, and often get stuck in the “on” position.
 Using a magnet eliminates this moving part.
 Unfortunately, the Chemex carafe does not have this magnet, so at this time it cannot be used with the Ratio Eight.

 What filters do I use?

 You have your choice of filter to the Ratio carafe.
 This can either be a conical paper filter (such as the Chemex paper filter) or a permanent stainless filter like the Able Kone for Ratio.

 Where do you manufacture the Ratio Eight?

-We design and build the Ratio Eight Edition line here in Portland, Oregon out of custom parts made for us in Oregon, Washington, Taiwan, Hong Kong, and Portugal.
-The Ratio Eight Standard line is build in Taichung, Taiwan by our partner that we have been working with since 2012.
+We design and build the Ratio Eight here in Portland, Oregon out of custom parts made for us in Taiwan and China.
 We regularly visit each of our factories in person to ensure an exceptional level of quality in every aspect of the operation.